phillips0616/phillips0616.github.io/index.md

     return weighted_dist
 ```
 ###### Interpolation
 The translational interpolation was done by creating a difference vector between the current and final positions and then incrementing the individual components of that vector by a small step size.
-Simultaneously, rotational interpolation is performed using SLERP, as described by Kuffner, using the same step size.
+Simultaneously, rotational interpolation is performed using SLERP, as described by Kuffner.
 At each step the new position and orientation are checked for collisions using FCL.
-The step size controls the number of collision detections that will be performed, and therefore, has a substantial impact on performance.
-However, the step size must be large enough to consistently detect collisions between the robot and obstacles.
+The number of steps control the number of collision detections that will be performed, and therefore, have a substantial impact on performance.
+However, the number of steps must be large enough to consistently detect collisions between the robot and obstacles.
 Below are the methods implemented to perform interpolation.

 ```python
 def slerp(self, start_quat, weight, final_quat):